Last Updated: December 2019

 This should be fixed as soon as possible as not only is this detrimental to your property, it also carries huge safety concerns as the chimney could fall over at any time.

 Your front porch or the stairs leading into your home could also be a good indicator that your property has foundation issues.
-If you notice your porch starting to away from your home or it comes slightly tilted you should get in a professional as soon as possible to check it out.
+If you notice your porch starting to move away from your home or it comes slightly tilted you should get in a professional as soon as possible to check it out.

 Big cracks along the porch are also similar indicators that something is not right.